About Sámara Beach

 Calendar - Programs start every Monday, year round.
 Most students stay 3 to 6 weeks, but shorter or longer stays are also possible.
 During Holy Week and Christmas Break, the school will be closed, but you may remain on with a homestay.
 There are no make-ups or reduced tuition for school holidays.

 Official Holidays 2018: January 1, March 25-31 (Easter Week), April 11 (National Holiday, expect Banks to be closed), May 1, July 25, August 15, September 15, October 12, December 15-January 1 (Christmas Break).

 Special Note – This school often fills to capacity, especially in January and summer months.
-Please register early to ensure your place.
+Please register early.

 Activities – Your first day of class includes an informative orientation.
 Some activities offered by the school are: Latin Dance Classes, Costa Rican Cooking Class, lectures on culture and the environment, Film Night, Intercambios to practice conversational skills with new friends from the local community, yoga and aerobics classes, and eco-hikes.
 A typical week of activities would be Mon – dance class, Tues – cooking class, Wed – Film or Intercambio, cookout or sports, Thurs – graduation dinner, Fri – ecology walk to visit turtle hatchery and view the sunset.
 The school can also help you arrange surfing, kayaking, mountain biking, horseback riding, ultragliding, boogieboarding, snorkeling, and scuba diving.

 On weekends the school hosts excursions to many different parts of the country, all at reasonable costs.
 Possibilities range from studying the complex ecosystems of a nearby national park, to watching the eruptions of a live volcano!